-We've spent the year tirelessly updating our alcohol shortlists across multiple categories, while you, the booze-loving general public, have exercised your democratic right to vote and voiced your alcohol-based opinions loud and clear.
+We spend a lot of our time tirelessly updating our alcohol shortlists across multiple categories, while you, the general public, have exercised your democratic right to vote and voiced your alcohol-based opinions loud and clear.

 The result?
-This round-up of the best alcohol 2019.
+This round-up of the best alcohol around right now.

 We've looked at each of the key individual categories across the alcoholic spectrum and including the top-rated offering alongside the runner-up.
 The list features fizz (champagne, prosecco and sparkling wine), whiskey, gin, vodka, tequila, rum, beer and cider.
 Now, try telling us there's nothing that fits your requirements?

-We've trawled our top guides - best gin, best whiskey, best tequila and best champagne are all worth a look in their own right - to provide you with a well rounded list.
+We've trawled our top guides - best gin, best whiskey, best tequila, best Vodka and best champagne are all worth a look in their own right - to provide you with a well rounded list.

-Whether you're after some top notch gin or maybe some bubbles to see in the new year, here is a list of the best alcohol 2019 - as voted for by you, the public.
+Whether you're after some top notch gin or maybe some bubbles, here is a list of the best alcohol available now - as voted for by you, the public.

 Lanson Black Label Non Vintage

 The perfect blend of price and quality, Lanson’s Black Label Non Vintage Blend incorporates floral notes with delicious hints of toast.
 With its rich straw colour and a citrus edge, this is a champagne that is ideal as an aperitif.
 With its rich honey notes, you’ll also be pleased to hear that it’s suitable for both vegetarians and vegans.
 Everyone’s a winner!View now at Waitrose